ericspod/Eidolon/INSTALLATION.md

 ## OS X

 Follow the instructions above for Windows, installing Anaconda or a manual Python install.
-(NOTE: Anaconda may have issues on OSX with multiprocessing, using the prebuilt app or installing manually may be necessary)

 Installing Python manually is easiest with MacPorts (https://www.macports.org/):